Natco2016/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path anme of the current working directory in a long format
+Display the contents list of your current directory in a long format